kitoki/kitoki.github.io/_posts/book - C notes for professional.md

 - the `unary *` "dereference" operator which denotes a pointer;
 - the `binary []` "array subscription" operator which denotes an array;
 - the `(1+n)-ary ()` "function call" operator which denotes a function;
-- the `() grouping parentheses` which override the precedence and associativity of the rest of the listedoperators.
+- the `() grouping parentheses` which override the precedence and associativity of the rest of the listed operators.

 The above three operators have the following precedence and associativity: